Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 <a name="csm-boot-script-steps"></a>
 ## 1. Steps the Script Performs

+The script file is: `/opt/cray/tests/integration/csm/barebonesImageTest`

 This script automates the following steps.
-If the script fails investigate the underlying service to ensure it is operating correctly and examine the detailed log file to find information on the exact error and cause of failure.

-- Obtain the Kubernetes API gateway access token
+1. Obtain the Kubernetes API gateway access token
-- Find the existing barebones boot image using IMS
+2. Find the existing barebones boot image using IMS
-- Create a BOS session template for the barebones boot image
+3. Create a BOS session template for the barebones boot image
-- Find an enabled compute node using HSM
+4. Find an enabled compute node using HSM
-- Watch the console log for the target compute node using console services
+5. Watch the console log for the target compute node using console services
-- Create a BOS session to reboot the target compute node
+6. Create a BOS session to reboot the target compute node
-- Wait for the console output to show an error or successfully reach dracut
+7. Wait for the console output to show an error or successfully reach dracut

+If the script fails, investigate the underlying service to ensure it is operating correctly and examine the detailed log file to find information on the exact error and cause of failure.

 The boot may take up to 10 or 15 minutes.
 The image being booted does not support a complete boot, so the node will not boot fully into an operating system.
 This test is merely to verify that the